 - I then wash the window sills and each of the windows (inside and out).
 I find that a squeegee works very well for our windows.
 I use it every time that I clean them.

-- I clean the corners of the windows.
+- I clean the corners of the windows because this is where the dirt really hides.
 I clean the corners with a cotton swab and it helps so much (you can use a crevice tool, but I’ve found a cotton swab works just as well).
 It gets rid of that little dark pile of dirt that sits in the corner.
-I clean the shutters of every window after I am finished with the window and have replaced the screen.

 Spring Cleaning Checklist